Code Health Dashboard

 The background is a looping video that comes from the old Apple TV screensavers, so it’s pleasantly in constant motion.

-There is a unix shell script that is scheduled to run on the webserver every few minutes.
+There is a unix shell script that is scheduled to run on the webserver every minute.
 The shell script runs several git commands, then outputs a JSON data file directly into the webserver data folder alongside the HTML files.

 By creating the board we were signalling that this was important enough that it had it’s own display.

 In the hour before daily standups there would be a flurry of activity on the board as each squad made sure they were up to date.